kemunoz/Github-Stats/README.md

 Lists repository stats for {username}<br />
 Params<br />
 `forked` if set to false returns stats only for repos that are not forked<br />
+if forked is set to any other value it will simply return statistics for all repos<br />
 ### Example Code
 ```js
 const resp = fetch(http://localhost:3000/users/{username}, {